grafana/github-datasource/docs/sources/examples/_index.md

 weight: 500
 ---

-# Example dashboard
+# Create a sample dashboards the GitHub data source plugin using Grafana

-There are multiple ways to use some of the examples dashboards that you can use for your use case.
+This page explains how you can create a sample dashboard in Grafana to get started with the GitHub data source plugin.
+You can obtain these sample dashboards by:

-1. Using pre-configured dashboards
+- Using pre-configured dashboards
-1. Using play demo
+- Using play demo

-## 1. Using pre-configure dashboards
+## Using pre-configure dashboards

+The pre-configured dashboards are ready-to-use and you only need to import them inside your Grafana server.
 There are two ways to use the pre-configure dashboards:

 - Importing from the official Website
 - Importing from the Grafana server WebUI